jedrichards/es6/README.md

 map.get(key4); // "qux"
 ```

-> Any value can be a key, even an object or function
+> Any value can be a key, even an object or a function.

 #### Bulk initialisation